 \subsubsection{\textbf{Huang-float vs Huang-Half2}}

-.
-We chose Huang et al~\cite{huang2021understanding}, a state-of-the-art workload-balanced vertex-parallel work, to showcase the effectiveness of our optimization proposed in {\halfgnn}.
-Huang et al \emph{SpMM} groups the neighborhood of every vertex in the batch of 32, which is assigned to one warp, and hence uses atomic write to resolve conflicting writes in its float-version.
-We adopt it to half-precision, where we use half2, and remove the atomic write using staging buffer and follow-up kernel.
-However, the full application of {\halfgnn} \emph{SpMM} does not apply to this approach specifically the edge-parallel approach.
-Further, a warp performs data loading edge features of 64 bytes and not 128 bytes due to batching only 32 neighbors thereby compromising the memory coalescing.
-Lastly, the data-load phase of edge features does not always start at even offset, leading to some compromise on the usage of half2 data type.
+We chose Huang et al.~\cite{huang2021understanding}, a state-of-the-art workload-balanced vertex-parallel work, to showcase the generality and effectiveness of our optimization proposed in {\halfgnn}.
+We discussed the implementation ideas in \cref{sec.general} except that we did not change the neighbor grouping size and kept it to its original 32.
+Hence, a warp performs data loading edge features of 64 bytes and not 128 bytes due to batching of 32 neighbors.
+So, the new prototype compromises the memory coalescing.
+This is not a fundamental limitation, as we can change its neighbor group size to 64 to overcome the issue.

-Fig.~\ref{exp-huang-float-vs-half2} shows their runtime comparison showing that the adopted half-precision version achieves around $1.79\times$ speedup on average.
-This is massive, as we achieve this without changing any fundamental nature of Huang et. al, without applying even the full range of proposed optimizations.
+Fig.~\ref{exp-huang-float-vs-half2} shows their runtime comparison, showing that the adopted half-precision version achieves around $1.79\times$ speedup on average.
+This is significant, as we achieve this without changing any fundamental nature of Huang et al., without applying even the full range of proposed optimizations.
 This demonstrates the generality of our proposed optimization.
-Even though {\halfgnn} is an edge-parallel system, its design can massively improve performance for vertex-parallel systems also.
+Although {\halfgnn} is an edge-parallel system, its design can also equally improve the performance of vertex-parallel systems.